tolanalhoushan/SentimentAnalysis/README.md

 Model Building: Constructing an LSTM model using embeddings to capture context and sequence information for sentiment prediction.
 Conclusion: Summarizing the model’s performance and key takeaways from the analysis.
 ## usage
-Clone the repository: git clone https://github.com/your-username/reviewssentiments.git Open the Jupyter Notebook file "reviewssentiments.py".
+Clone the repository: 'git clone https://github.com/your-username/reviewssentiments.git' Open the Jupyter Notebook file "reviewssentiments.py".
 Run the cells in the notebook to execute the code step by step.
 ## Results